Update – What is the Best Exercise for Thyroid Disease?August 20, 2018

 - Reducing our total food intake

 Bottom Line: Commitment, excitement, and confidence can only take you so far on a new diet (when it is not formatted properly).
-As long as we stick to the evidence, and what works for you and your body, we are often making the right decision for our lives.
+As long as we stick to the evidence, we often making the right decision for our lives.

 Keto Diet: A Primer

-The general mindset behind the keto movement is that if you put your body into a state of ketosis, you are going to trigger a chain reaction in your body in which your body is burning up fat faster than you can supply it.
-The results in shedding pounds like it is nothing.
+Here is the general mindset behind the keto movement is that if you put your body into a state of ketosis, you are going to trigger a chain reaction where your body is burning up fat faster than you can supply it.
+This results in shedding pounds like it is nothing.

 It is the idea that eating these ketogenic foods will inform a process in your body, where you will: